25 Kitchen And Food Hacks That Will Change Your Life

 When you make "green juice" — an all-veggie concoction — you can use the mass of shredded pulp your juicer spits out for more than just compost.
 Although this smart tip won't work with citrus or fruit-based juice leftovers, it's a genius idea for preventing waste and getting the most out of your produce.
 Blending the pulp back into your next smoothie adds a great boost of fiber, or you could even add it to soup to thicken, and add all-valuable nutrients.

-Slice a bell pepper like a boss
+Slice a bell pepper from the side

 Have you been slicing the top and bottom of your bell peppers all this time, and getting stuck with those oddball round pieces that don't quite dice the same way?
 Instead, try cutting bell peppers from side to side.
 Cutting a bell pepper this way yields less waste and results in a far more satisfying julienne cut.

 You want banana bread, and you want it now.
 Not tomorrow, not next week — you want it now.
 But all you've got is a bunch of nearly-green, un-ripe bananas.
 Thankfully, there's a way to turn those green bananas deliciously ripe and ready for banana bread.
 Bake those bananas for 5 to 7 minutes in a 350-degree oven and — voila — quick-ripened, perfectly sweet, and gooey bananas.
+Now just be sure to avoid these common banana bread mistakes.

 Remove wine cork shrapnel with a straw